-- Breville BTA830XL Die-Cast Smart Toaster 4-Slice Toaster: The Breville Die-Cast Smart Toaster is one of the more expensive models on the market, so we sent it to a home tester as well as to the Lab to be tested as a contender for Best High-End.
-Our testers found that its automated lowering/rising function was very fun to use, but it didn't serve a real purpose and your toast future will rely on the toaster's motor.
-The bagel even got caught a few times in Lab testing, so it doesn't work perfectly.
+- Breville BTA830XL Die-Cast Smart Toaster 4-Slice Toaster: The Breville Die-Cast Smart Toaster is one of the more expensive models on the market, so we sent it to a home tester as well as to the Lab to be evaluated as a contender for Best High-End.
+Our testers found that its automated lowering/rising function was very fun to use, but it didn't serve a real purpose.
+The bagel even got caught a few times during Lab testing, so it doesn't work perfectly.
 But what really took this off our recommendations was the overly hot highest setting that burned toast and bagels.

-- Cuisinart CPT-142 4-Slice Compact Plastic Toaster: We initially liked this Cuisinart for its space-saving design and affordability, so it was included in our round of Lab testing.
+- Cuisinart CPT-142 4-Slice Compact Plastic Toaster: We initially liked this Cuisinart for its space-saving design and affordability, so it was included in our Lab testing.
 During the tests, it skewed very hot, burning both bread and bagels, and even warping some of its plastic casing.
 It led one of our testers to state that an oven broiler would work better than this.
 Needless to say, we don't recommend it.

 - Dualit Vario Four-Slice Toaster: Our Lab testers found this Best High-End contender looked slightly European in design and definitely the most fun to toast with.
 Its very powerful lift lever was one of the few toasters to give a true cartoon-like pop up and out of the toaster.
 Beyond that though, we couldn't find other features to justify the cost.
 The toast settings need to be fine-tuned or you'll end up with too-light or too-dark toast, with inconsistent browning, and the exterior was hard to keep clean.